BrandonBernstein/AMS-530/ProjectReport.md

   else:
       Receive null value from processor (rank-1) using the recv method Print processor rank

-      Send null to processor (rank+1) if rank == size - 1:
+      if rank == size - 1:
           Print processor rank and finalize the script

+      else:
+          Send null to processor (rank+1)